MetaMask/SIPs/SIPS/sip-x.md

    - When MetaMask receives a CAIP-27 request, it validates the request and forwards it to the appropriate RPC router Snap based on the CAIP-2 identifier.
    - The RPC router Snap interprets the request and routes it to the appropriate account Snap.
    - If the request requires a signature, the RPC router Snap either forwards the request to the appropriate account Snap or allows the user to specify which account Snap should handle the request.
-   - The signed transaction is then broadcast to the Bitcoin network by the RPC router Snap.
+   - The signed transaction is then broadcast to the respective blockchain network by the RPC router Snap.

 ### Identifying Methods Requiring Signatures